JuliaPhylo/QuartetNetworkGoodnessFit.jl/docs/src/index.md

-# QuartetNetworkGoodnessFit.jl, aka Quarnet GoF or QGoF
+# Quarnet GoF --or simply QGoF

-Julia
-[package](https://github.com/cecileane/QuartetNetworkGoodnessFit.jl)
+QuartetNetworkGoodnessFit.jl is a Julia [package](https://github.com/cecileane/QuartetNetworkGoodnessFit.jl)
 for phylogenetic networks analyses using four-taxon subsets.
 It includes tools